 (b) On and after January 1, 1997, no license under this chapter shall be renewed unless the licensee demonstrates, in a manner prescribed by the board of examiners of electricians, that he or she has successfully completed at least fifteen (15) clock hours of continuing education pursuant to and in compliance with the mandatory continuing education program established under this section.

-(c) The course of study to be conducted over the fifteen (15) hour clock period shall be approved by the Rhode Island building commissioner's office.
+(c) The course of study to be conducted over the fifteen-clock-hour (15) period shall be approved by the board of examiners of electricians.
 Course providers may include, but not be limited to, vocational schools, association seminars, labor training programs, employee training programs and private instructors or inspectors and must also be approved by the building commissioner's office.
 Instructors or inspectors shall be Rhode Island licensed electrical contractors employed by or about to be employed by the providers and be board approved.
-Instructors or inspectors must attend a preparation seminar held by the Rhode Island building commissioner's office to be approved.
-That course shall be paid for by individuals attending the course.

 (d) The mandatory continuing education requirement is limited to class A and class B electricians.

-(e) Out-of-state residents that hold a Rhode Island electrical license are allowed to submit a fifteen (15) hour continuing education credit from their state if it meets the Rhode Island requirements and their state recognizes the Rhode Island continuing education certificates;
+(e) Out-of-state residents who hold a Rhode Island electrical license are allowed to submit a fifteen-hour (15) continuing education credit from their state if it meets the Rhode Island requirements and their state recognizes the Rhode Island continuing education certificates.

-(f) Upon completion of the fifteen (15) clock hour course, an approved uniform certificate of completion shall be issued.
+(f) Upon completion of the fifteen-clock-hour (15) course, an approved uniform certificate of completion shall be issued.
 Licensees are required to submit this verification of completion for license renewal.
-The continuing education credits shall be included in the currently adopted edition of the National Electrical Code and the Building Officials and Code Administrators International, Inc. (BOCA) national codes;
+The continuing education credits shall be included in the currently adopted edition of the National Electrical Code and the International Code Council (ICC) national codes.